 CARIBBEAN AND ATLANTIC OCEAN

-The Caribbean region is characterized by a rich variety of aquatic ecosystems and its beaches of black and white sand are perfect for the practice of outdoor and water activities like sport fishing or snorkeling in the crystal-clear waters, as well as to simply enjoy the sun or take a walk along the shoreline and soak in the sun.
+The Caribbean region is characterized by a rich variety of aquatic ecosystems and it’s black and white sand beaches are perfect for outdoor and water activities like sport fishing or snorkeling in the crystal-clear waters…or simply walk along the shoreline and soak in the sun.

 This place is known to be a very calm, white sanded beach with very beautiful reefs.
-Located about 8 km from Puerto Viejo, this beach will allow you to escape the hustle and bustle of the city for a while.
+Located about 8 kilometers from Puerto Viejo, this beach will allow you to escape the hustle and bustle of the city for a while.
 Situated in the heart of the “Refugio Nacional de Vida Silverstre Gandoca-Manzillo”, you’ll be able to spot many species of animals around the beach and in the mangrove swamps: monkeys, sloths, birds, amphibians, reptiles and more.
 Ideal for families, as the swimming is relatively safe for children!

-Near the colorful village of Cahuita, you will find a string of different beaches, each more beautiful and charming than the last.
-At the North of the village is Playa Negra, which, as its name indicates, is covered of black sand and is bordered by a row of palm trees.
-In the middle of the Cahuita National Park is Playa Blanca.This beach attracts those looking for a quiet environment to relax or discover the marine life.
+Near the colorful village of Cahuita, you’ll find a series of different beaches, each more beautiful and charming than the last.
+At the North of the village is Playa Negra, which, as its name indicates, is covered of black sand and bordered by a row of palm trees.
+In the middle of the Cahuita National Park is Playa Blanca, this beach attracts those looking for a quiet environment to relax or discover the marine life.

 The Central Pacific region is famous for its beautiful beaches and biodiversity-rich national parks.

-Located at the heart of the National Park, the Playa Manuel Antonio is a little corner of paradise that will delight the lovers of sunbathing.
-The beach slopes gently down to the calm water that hides a small but beautiful coral reef, the perfect spot for snorkeling!
+Located at the heart of the National Park, the Playa Manuel Antonio is a little corner of paradise that will delight sunbathers!
+The beach slopes gently down to the calm water that hides a small but beautiful coral reef… the perfect spot for snorkeling!
 If you visit at the right time of the year, you might have the chance to spot Green and Pacific Olive Ridley sea turtles.
-The only downside is that it is heavily frequented by tourists.
+The only downside of this spot is that it is heavily frequented by tourists.

 Playa Hermosa is located a few kilometers from Jaco, in the central region of the Pacific Coast.
-This beach is a playground to surfers given the quality of the waves crashing along this coastline.
-You’ll find close to the beach a series of mid-range hotels, most of them with a swimming pool where you can cool off.
+This beach is a surfers playground given the quality of the waves crashing along this coastline.
+You’ll find a series of mid-range hotels close to the beach, most of them with a swimming pool where you can cool off.
 This beach is not recommended for swimming since the current and the waves are very strong.

 If you want to stop by Playa Jaco, make sure you go to the south of the beach, near Madrigales.
 This side is quieter and further from the city center of Jaco.

 Playa Herdurra used to be a small, unknown beach until it was used as a set for the movie “1492: Conquest of Paradise”.
-Propelled under the spotlight, several hotel complexes and a marina were built not long after the movie came out.
+Several hotel complexes and a marina were built not long after the movie came out.
 This is not one of our favorites but it’s a nice place to spend the weekend.
-Go take a look if you are in the area and if you’ve seen the movie!
+Take a look if you are in the area and especially if you’ve seen the movie!

 The beaches of the south area of the Pacific Coast are covered with white sand and stretch along the tropical forest.

-Located 18 km south of Dominical and close to the Marino Ballena National Park, Playa Uvita is one of the most beautiful beaches of the country.
+Located 18 kilometers south of Dominical and close to the Marino Ballena National Park, Playa Uvita is one of the most beautiful beaches of the country.
 The waters are usually calm enough so you can swim in them.
-The park was created in 1989 with the objective to protect the largest coral reef of the country.
+The park was created in 1989 with the goal of protecting the largest coral reef of the country.
 The reserve gets its name from the humpback whales that come to mate in the warm waters in the dry season.
 Inside the Marino Ballena National Park is the beach “Cola de la Ballena” (the tail of the whale), accessible through a strip of golden sand when the tide is low.
-If you’re going in the winter, you might get to observe the migration of humpback whales with binoculars.
+If you’re going in the winter, you might get to observe the migration of humpback whales with binoculars!

 Isla del Caño

 Ideal seaside region, the Nicoya Peninsula has beaches stretching as far as your eyes can see, each more beautiful than the last.
-The Nicoya Peninsula is one of the driest regions of the country, which explains that a deciduous forest runs along the splendid beaches of the area, making it a privileged location marked by a unique culture.
+The Nicoya Peninsula is one of the driest regions of the country, which explains the deciduous forest that runs along the splendid beaches of the area, making it a special location marked by a unique culture.
 We love it!

 Playa Santa Teresa